Grab Newborn & Toddler posing & Prompts Cheatsheet

 Related: Using a Macro Lens For Newborn Photography

-If you want to include older children in your DIY newborn photos, one of the best pieces of advice we can give — especially when the older sibling is a toddler — is to get your location and settings sorted, then bring in the baby and big brother or sister.
+Want to include older children in your DIY newborn photos?
+The best piece of advice we can give is get your location and settings sorted first.
+Then bring in the baby and big brother or sister.

 Choose a comfortable location near good light.
 For example, the family bed is a great place to pose them as it’s big enough to place them in the middle of the bed and keep the baby safe at the same time.